FiltersBy-Erazure/PD2-Loot-Filter/README.md

 # **Season 10 Desecration Update:**

 My loot filters are updated ahead of the October 25th ladder reset.
 You can now select either version on the PD2 Launcher!
+Be sure to click "Save Filter" on the right side afterwards

 - The **Erazure Season 10 Main** version displays standard names for all high runes and super rare items
 - The **Erazure BIG GG Novelty** version shows "BIG GG" or "LIL GG" when the following items drop while your character is outside of town: